user18130814200115-2/groffscripts/README.md

 ### dropcap
 There are references to a dropcap macro, I did not make this myself.
 It can be found [here](https://lists.gnu.org/archive/html/groff/2005-03/msg00133.html)

-## Repo and releases
-I will draft a release for every batch of changes with the exception of this README.
-Actual changes to the workflow will increment the version number, bugfixes will increment the decimal.

-In other words, if you use version 1.1, you can and should use 1.2 if it comes out.
-However, version 2.1 might make changes to how everything works, meaning that the same groff source file might compile differently.